Snowflake-Labs/sfquickstarts/site/sfguides/src/native-app-chairlift/native-app-chairlift.md

 -- Sensor types with reading min range, max ranges, service intervals and lifetime of the sensor.
--- Note that both the consumer and provider have a version of this table; you can think -- of this version as coming from an imaginary "second app" which is a connector that -- streams data into the consumer's account from the sensors.
+-- Note that both the consumer and provider have a version of this table; you can think -- of this version as coming from an imaginary "second app" which is a connector that -- streams data into the consumer\'s account from the sensors.
 Consumer owns their own data! create or replace table sensor_types (
     id int,
     name varchar,